JohnBassett-UW/decomplex1/README.md

 The decomplex1 software is currently a protoype.
-It was developed for a specific use-case of the deMULTIplex algorithm, i.e. small numbers (<10) of antibody barcoded samples originating from frozen tumor slice culture.
+It was developed for a specific use-case of the deMULTIplex algorithm, i.e. few (<10) antibody barcoded samples originating from frozen tumor slice culture.
 The necessity of this version arises from the dramatic distribution changes that occur in hashing libraries derived from antibody-barcoded frozen tumor samples as compared with PBMCs barcoded with lipid-modified oligos.

 For more information on deMULTIplex see: